Body-led clarity for sensitive professionals.

 The language that used to describe your work stops fitting.

-The door between your head and your heart feels like it got shut.
+The door between your head and your heart feels like it got shut along the way.
 Locked.
 With the tiny golden key left in a drawer somewhere.

 I’ve spent decades working hands-on with people like you — therapists, healers, educators, and leaders whose inner worlds don’t always match their professional roles.